2022 CAF Women's Champions League

-The 2022 CAF Women's Champions League was the 2nd edition of the annual African women's association football club tournament organized by CAF held in Morocco from 30 October to 13 November 2022.
-The winners of this edition will automatically qualify for the following edition of the tournament.
+The 2022 CAF Women's Champions League was the 2nd edition of the annual African women's association football club tournament organized by the Confederation of African Football (CAF) held in Morocco from 30 October to 13 November 2022.

 Mamelodi Sundowns were the defending champions after claiming the inaugural edition title, but was dethroned after losing 0–4 to AS FAR in the final.
-With the first title, AS FAR officially qualified for the 2023 CAF Women's Champions League.
+With the first title, AS FAR automatically qualified for the group stage of the 2023 edition.

-Qualified Teams
+Qualified teams

-The qualification phases were made up of 6 sub-confederation qualifying tournaments which ran from 7 August to 16 September 2022 with each confederation having a representative.
-As defending champions, Mamelodi Sundowns qualified automatically for the main phase of the tournament.
+Qualification was made up of 6 sub-confederation qualifying tournaments which ran from 7 August to 16 September 2022 with each confederation having a representative.
+As defending champions, Mamelodi Sundowns qualified automatically for the group stage of this edition of the tournament, despite losing on penalty kicks in the final of their qualification tournament.

 Draw

 The draw of this edition of the tournament was held at the Mohammed VI Technical Centre in Rabat, Morocco on 9 September 2022 at 11:30 CET (10:30 UTC).
 The 7 confirmed teams and the unknown UNIFFAC champion at the time of the draw were drawn into two groups of four teams.
 As club competition hosts, AS FAR was allocated to position A1.